 “Have you ever exhibited?”
 I’m asked this all the time.
 It’s as if exhibiting alone is a hallmark of success.
 In truth, selling your art in galleries is easy, it’s making money that’s hard work.
 I’ll show you how to sell your art in galleries and you can decide what’s best for you.

-In this post, we’ll examine the realities of trying to earn a living selling your art through third-party galleries.
+In this post, we’ll examine the realities of trying to earn a living selling in art galleries.
 I’ll cover:

 - The Graduate Treadmill